Rainforests, one of the lungs of our planet (phytoplankton being the other) or monoculture, one of the cancers of Earth. Which shall it be?

 This blog post is an excerpt from chapter 5.2 of Audit of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Rainforests or Monoculture?
+Please use the Social Network links just below to share this information from The Explanation, Rainforests or Monoculture?
 Biodiversity is the Medium of Our Survival